saivarunk/vue-simple-upload/README.md

 ```

 - File Upload finish event:
-  You can access the start event using v-on:finish"finishUpload"
+  You can access the start event using v-on:finish="finishUpload"

 ```js